-Fig. 5.4 Screenshots of the RooPositron software [17] depicting series of spectra fitted with a model derived from equations (5.1)-(5.4).
+Fig. 5.4: Screenshots of the RooPositron software [17] depicting series of spectra fitted with a model derived from equations (5.1)-(5.4).

-The program is written in C++ language and utilizes the ROOT framework [91] developed by CERN.
+CERN.
 ROOT is a set of object-oriented classes that provide a vast functionality for analyzing scientific data.
 The RooFit [92] package allows the user to built up custom fitting models based on corresponding parameters and performs simultaneous fits of multiple spectra by minimizing the chi-square.